rubrikinc/rubrik-sdk-for-python/docs/quickstart.md

 python samplefile.py
 ```

-## Rubrik SDK for Go Documentation
+## Rubrik SDK for Python Documentation

 This guide acts only as a quick start to get up and running with the Rubrik SDK for Python.
 For detailed information on all of the functions and features included see the complete [Rubrik SDK for Python documentation](https://rubrik.gitbook.io/rubrik-sdk-for-python).